Characterizing CPU-Induced Slowdowns in Multi-GPU LLM Inference: Discussion

 \subsection{Emerging Trends That May Intensify CPU Bottlenecks}

 Several emerging trends in LLM deployment suggest that CPU-side bottlenecks will become more pronounced rather than less.
 First, \textit{agentic AI} workloads perform dynamic reasoning with frequent tool invocations, each requiring CPU-side processing that creates substantial GPU idle time~\cite{kim2025cost, raj2025cpu, zheng2026agentcgroup}. \textit{Multimodal inputs} such as images and video require CPU-intensive preprocessing (resizing, normalization, frame extraction) before GPU inference can begin, adding further pressure to the host.
-Prefill-decode disaggregation~\cite{zhong2024distserve, patel2024splitwise} can shift CPU-intensive tokenization to dedicated prefill servers, altering CPU provisioning but not eliminating it.
 Finally, \textit{long-context inference} with sequences exceeding one million tokens incurs tokenization latency that scales linearly with input length, potentially requiring seconds of CPU time per request.
-Additionally, \textit{speculative decoding}~\cite{leviathan2023fast} introduces additional CPU overhead for verification and tree management, with rollback on rejection adding further host-side work.
 As GPU compute scales faster than CPU performance, deploying even moderately sized models across multiple GPUs reduces per-GPU compute time, increasing the relative contribution of CPU coordination overhead.
 Together, these trends indicate that the CPU bottlenecks characterized in this work are not artifacts of current-generation systems but structural challenges that will require architectural attention.